carpentries-incubator/better-research-software/episodes/01-introduction.md

 ### Running the code

-Let's try to run the code and see if we reproduce the results.
+Let's try to run the code and see if we can reproduce the results.

 Open the terminal in VS Code (unless you have already done it) and type the following command.